rsksmart/RSKIPs/IPs/RSKIP240.md

 This is a time stamp in unix seconds for each unitrie node.
 This is interpreted as the time until which rent has been "fully paid".
 This timestamp will typically lie *in the past* because rent is not collected in advance.
 The timestamp is moved forward with each rent payment, with the rate of advance depending on both the payment amount and the size of data stored in the node.

-- Add another field `nodeVersion` to the unitrie. for at the point a transaction execution stops
+- Add another field `nodeVersion` to the unitrie.

 Node versioning is required for serialization of new trie nodes with rent timestamps and older nodes without timestamps.
 We can use version number 0 for Orchid encoding, 1 for the current encoding (RSKIP107), and 2 for nodes with rent time stamp (current proposal).
 Note that the current implementation of RSKJ already uses implicit node version 1 in bit positions 6 and 7 of `flags` in Trie class.
 This will be changed to 2 (`10` in binary) for storage rent.

 ### Rent computation